Shimano Rollerbrakes

 A Rollerbrake has cylindrical rollers around a central, multi-faceted cam.
 The rollers press three brake shoes outward against the brake drum.

 Thanks go to Henry Cutler of Workcycles in Amsterdam for the photo below which shows the internals of a Rollerbrake -- from the middle outwards, the cam, six rollers (partially hidden under the retainer which positions them), three brake shoes and half of the external shell.
 The brake drum fits over the top of this assembly and around the brake shoes.
 The other half of the shell fits over the brake drum and holds the assembly together.
-A couple of tabs which have been pried up to open the shell and allow the brake drum to be lifted off.
+A couple of tabs have been pried up to open the shell and allow the brake drum to be lifted off.

 Waiter, please: Rollerbrake on the half shell!